Dionne Brand: Rivers Have Sources, Trees Have Roots

-In Rivers Have Sources, Trees Have Roots (1986), Brand and co-author Krisantha Sri Bhaggiyadatta interviewed a hundred people from the Canadian Native, Black, Chinese, and South Asian communities about their perceptions of racism and its impact on their lives.
-The authors critiqued the existence and ubiquity of racism, disparities and resistance, arguing that two themes exist where racism prevails in their interviewees' lives: through "the culture of racism" and through structural and institutional ways.
+In Rivers Have Sources, Trees Have Roots (1986), Brand and co-author Krisantha Sri Bhaggiyadatta interviewed a hundred people from the Canadian Indigenous, Black, Chinese, and South Asian communities about their perceptions of racism and its impact on their lives.
+The authors argue that racism prevails in their interviewees' lives both through "the culture of racism" and through institutional structures.
+They sees racism as a powerful tool to censor oppositional voices and disagree with the conception of racism as isolated or unusual.